-But it is a free resource and guide to help you in whatever way you choose.
+But it is a guide to help you in whatever way you choose.
 To acknowledge that you are a human being, doing the best you can.
 That you have a multitude of skills within you.
 And to remember to acknowledge your achievements and 'BE HUMAN' because some days it can be like.....